x3dom/x3dom/doc/guide/tutorial/index.rst

 **Elsewhere**

+   * `Slides with introduction and tutorial <http://www.x3dom.org/x3dom/doc/slides/x3domIntroTutorial.pdf>`_

-If you can read german, there is also some german content available on our website:
+If you can read German, there is also some German content available on our website:

    * `Beispiele aus dem iX-Tutorial <http://www.x3dom.org/iX/>`_
    * `Überblick und einführende Beispiele <http://www.x3dom.org/school/>`_